theme-next/theme-next.org/source/docs/third-party-services/statistics-and-analytics/index.md

 #### Bing Webmaster Tools

-Set the verification string of {% exturl Bing Webmaster Tools https://www.bing.com/webmaster/ %} which is used in submitting sitemap.
+Set the verification string of [Bing Webmaster Tools](https://www.bing.com/webmaster/) which is used in submitting sitemap.

 {% tabs bing-webmaster-tools %}
 <!-- tab Get Verification Code → -->